walpurgisnatch/crow/README.markdown

 Create unique wordlists from list of urls.

 ## Usage
-Fetch a couple of millions urls from wayback machine and then feed them to 'Crow' and it will give you 3 wordlist files with previously used directories, arguments and it's values.
+Fetch a couple of millions urls from wayback machine, then feed them to 'Crow'.
+It will return you 3 wordlist files with previously used directories, arguments and it's values.

 ### Roswell
 If installed with roswell, simply call